vincentsijben/bpm-timings-for-processing/README.md

 * `getBPM()` to return the BPM as an integer.
 * `setSurfaceTitle()` show information on BPM, beatCount and frameRate in your surface title.

-You can tweak the behaviour of this library with the following functions:
+You can tweak the behaviour of this library with the following functions (you can chain them):
 * `setBPM(120)` to change the amount of beats per minute for all calculations.
 * `showInfoPanel()` to show the infopanel.
 * `setInfoPanelY(n)` to change the starting y-position of the infopanel.
 Useful for when you have multiple infopanels to get them all lined up.